OneAppExchange/levelup/sessions/session-06.md

 Read more in the [LMS Reference](https://developer.salesforce.com/docs/component-library/bundle/lightning-message-service)

 ### Pubsub Library
 Before LMS the alternative was using the pubsub library.

-For LWC OSS we can try the [pubsub package](https://www.npmjs.com/package/pubsub-js)
+For LWC OSS we can try the [github pubsub repo](https://github.com/developerforce/pubsub)

+Here a great article [click here](https://www.sfdcpanther.com/pub-sub-in-lightning-web-component/)

+To read more visit [reference](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.events_pubsub)

 ## Resources